taka722/JavaProgram/db/README.md

 This project entails the construction of a relational database server from the ground up.
 It offers hands-on experience with Java programming, query language operations, and database persistence.

 ## Project File Description
-- DBSlient.java
+- DBSlient.java - Where all of the search algorithms reside
--
-・　DBServer.java
+- DBServer.java

-・　DBTColumn.java
+- DBTColumn.java

-・　DBTRow.java
+- DBTRow.java

-・　Database.java
+- Database.java

-・　Index.java
+- Index.java

-・　rex.java
+- rex.java